ampersand86/Exam-3-Program-cpp/README.md

 f.
 Print a mixed fraction.

 g.
 Change a fraction to its reciprocal.
 For example, the reciprocal of the fraction 3 5/8 is 8/29.
 The reciprocal of 4/19 is 4 3/4.

+Your main should instantiate two mixed fractions and call each of the class methods.
+The two mixed fractions should be printed along with the sum, difference, product, quotient, and after being changed to its reciprocal.
+Please do not overload the operators for this program.